willjhliang/notes/Deep Learning/Models/⛩️ Gated Recurrent Unit.md

 # Theory
-GRUs tackle the vanishing gradient problem in [[💬 Recurrent Neural Network]]s by selecting which parts of the hidden state to modify; its idea is similar to [[🎥 Long Short Term Memory]], but it maintains only the hidden state and no long-term cell state.
+GRUs tackle the vanishing gradient problem in [[💬 Recurrent Neural Network]]s by selecting which parts of the hidden state to modify; its idea is similar to [[🎥 Long Short-Term Memory]], but it maintains only the hidden state and no long-term cell state.

 GRUs modify the hidden state using two gates.
 1. Reset gate uses $h_{t-1}$ and $x_t$ to choose parts of $h_{t-1}$ to zero out.